Elyk-Adnuram/Kata_training/README.md

 # Kata Training

-A selection of various coding challenges in TypeScript from code wars.
-I have included multiple solutions for some challenges.
-Some solutions focus more on being easily readable.
+A selection of various coding challenges in Javascript, TypeScript and PHP from code wars.
+I have included multiple solutions for some challenges to showcase different approaches.

 ## Acknowledgements